imouzon/imouzon.github.io/_posts/2014-10-20-vim-functions.md

 So starting a new post, which will alway be stored initially in `~/github/imouzon.github.io/Rmarkdown/` requires a few steps which are always basically the same.
-I wrote the following vim function to help me do this:
+The following vim function helps me do this:
 {% highlight vim %}
 function!
 NewPost(...)
    "where is the _posts folder located?